ekanshi258/Infix-To-Postfix-Conversions/README.md

 Infix to Postfix format conversion for propositional logic.
 Operands:
-~ - Negation
+'~' - Negation
-^ - Logical AND
+'^' - Logical AND
-V - Logical OR
+'V' - Logical OR
-> - Implication
+'>' - Implication